Aims and Scope

 Article types include Original Articles, Review Articles, Case Reports, Editorials, New Methods, and Letters to the Editor.
 The journal publishes articles related to cardiovascular surgery, thoracic surgery, and esophageal surgery in the fields of general medicine, social medicine, nursing science, clinical medicine, and related areas.
 Articles can take basic, experimental, applied, or clinical approaches, and the journal welcomes articles that present work at the interface of these areas.

 The journal provides its authors with rapid but rigorous peer review.
-Articles are available freely online as soon as they are published and are collated into issues six times a year.
+Articles are published online immediately upon acceptance and are freely available to all readers.
+A print journal is also available six times a year for subscribers.
 They are a vital resource for the journal’s broad global audience of researchers and clinicians.

 Journal and Ethics Policies

 ATCS upholds the highest standards in scholarly publishing.

 Before submitting a manuscript to the journal, authors must ensure that they have read and complied with the journal’s policies.
 The journal reserves the right to reject without review, or retract, any manuscript that the Editor believes may not comply with these policies.